-- Maintenance of the gardens with fruit trees (80 to 90 different species) near the cabins.
+- Maintenance of the garden with fruit trees (80 to 90 different species), medicinal plants and bananas.

 Projects in groups of 2-3 people on the following topics:

-- Phenology: Study to determine when certain trees (timber, large) are with flowers or fruits.
-In the forest we have marked trails used by the visitors in their hikes.
+- Phenology: Study to determine when certain trees are with flowers or fruits.

-- Garden of orchids and bromeliads: there is a continuos work with the rescued species in the forest which are planted for identify when they bloom, for this, a continuous monitoring and maintenance work is needed.
+- Garden of orchids and bromeliads: there is a continuos work with rescued species in the forest which are planted in order to identify when they bloom.
+For this reason, a continuous monitoring and maintenance work is needed.

 - Maintenance of the trails in the forest: clearing trees, branches, fallen leaves on the trails.

-Studies for natural regeneration and reforested secondary forest:
+Studies targeting natural regeneration and reforested secondary forest:

 - Natural regeneration in a 20x20m plot around a tree.

-- This study was repeated for 26 different species of timber trees.
+- This study is repeated for 26 different species of timber trees.